arvind-ahluwalia/agentic-decision-boundaries/README.md

-# Agentic Decision Boundaries → Where AI is allowed to act
+# Agentic Decision Boundaries → When AI should act

 Agentic AI is not about maximizing autonomy.
 It is about **placing autonomy precisely where it is safe, valuable, and reversible**.